 Law firms report to the CCWG-Accountability and receive instructions from the Legal Executive Subteam only.
 Legal Executive Subteam Members include: León Sánchez (lead); Athina Fragkouli; Robin Gross; David McAuley; Sabine Meyer; Edward Morris; Greg Shatan and Samantha Eisner (support).

-Should there be the need for a call between the available members of the Executive Legal Subteam and any of the law firms in order to address urgent matters without the ability to setup a public call, it will always be required to provide proper debrief to the open list in a timely fashion.
+Should there be the need for a call between the available members of the Legal Executive Subteam and any of the law firms in order to address urgent matters without the ability to setup a public call, it will always be required to provide proper debrief to the open list in a timely fashion.
 This method will be exceptional.

 A single mailing list will be used.
 Legal Subteam members who are not listed in the Legal Executive Subteam have viewing rights to help streamline communications.
 Posting privileges should carry request privileges.